NCCPOlmeijer/Anti-Temporarymail-GUI/README.md

 address utilization.

 The provided program, both in .py and .exe format, uses dea_database.xlsx to check if the submitted votes are legitimate.
-If a submitted vote is unlegitimate, the program will remove the instance from the voting file, leaving the resultant file free of unlegitimate votes.
+If a submitted vote is illegitimate, the program will remove the instance from the voting file, leaving the resultant file free of illegitimate votes.

 The format of the submitted voting file must be: